narwhalacademy/zebra-crossing/README.md

 - Android alternative: If that option doesn’t appear, open the Phone app and enter `*#*#4636#*#*`.
 A `Testing` screen will pop up.
 Select `Phone information` and then change the `Set Preferred Network Type` to the same as the current selection minus `GSM`.
 To see what each acronymn stands for, see Wikipedia’s [Comparison of mobile phone standards page](https://en.wikipedia.org/wiki/Comparison_of_mobile_phone_standards).
 - On iOS: Turn on Lockdown Mode by going to `Settings → Privacy & Security → Lockdown Mode: On`.
 This launches a range of restrictive safety precautions (including disabling 2G) that you’ll probably want to turn it off after you return home safetly.

+##### Clean up the data on your phone

+**Clean out any sensitive personal information on your phone.** Delete any photos, chat logs, and notes that can be used against you.

+**Store less information on your devices.** They can’t take what you don’t have (if your devices are seized).

+- See scenario: `Spring cleaning for old messages and data`.

 ##### Other considerations

 - **Draft a message to a trusted friend or legal hotline beforehand.** Prepare to hit send if arrested at the protest or if there’s an emergency.
 - **As a backup, write down the phone number of the trusted friend/hotline on your arm** with a permanent marker.
 - **Charge your phone fully and bring a spare battery.**
-- **Clean out any sensitive personal information on your phone.** Delete any photos, chat logs, and notes that can be used against you.
 - **If you use your fingerprint or face to unlock your phone, turn it off before the protest.** In some jurisdictions, officers can compel you to provide your fingerprint but not your passcode.
 - **Dress up to *not* stand out.** Wear plain clothes that don't attract attention, cover up visible tattoos, and put on a face mask.
 Make it harder to be easily identified from a photo and by facial recognition technology.

-##### Get a burner phone only if you really need it
+##### For almost all situations, we do not recommend burner phones

-- **A burner phone is a single-use, disposable phone and SIM card that you buy with cash.** Ideally, it makes you anonymous to the phone company and online services, and not reveal information about you if someone takes or steals your phone.
+A burner phone is a single-use, disposable phone and SIM card that you buy with cash.
+Ideally, it makes you anonymous to the phone company and online services, and not reveal information about you if someone takes or steals your phone.
+But:

-- **Burner phones require extra time and money to set up.** For example, see [Micah Lee's guide](https://theintercept.com/2020/06/15/protest-tech-safety-burner-phone/) on setting one up in the US.
+- Burner phones require extra time and money to set up.
+You have to source the phone and SIM card, and then create and set up new accounts for everything.
-- **Decide what you want to use a burner phone for, and what that use might reveal about you.** Every action you perform with your phone creates a clue about who you are.
-E.g. if you activate it at home, it will give away your home address.
+- Every action you perform with your phone creates a clue about who you are.
+If you activate it at home, it will give away your home address.
+If you message your friend with it, it might give away your identity.
-- **Do you need a burner phone and SIM card *or* do you just need a burner virtual phone number?** For the latter, see the scenario above: `Masking your identity for online dating, events, or organizing`.
+- Being caught with a burner phone raises suspicions about you.

+In most cases, making your identity less public is good enough and is actually achievable.
+See the scenario above: `Masking your identity for online dating, events, or organizing`.

 #### Remember when you're out